Shakespeare through the reflection of his plays

 Because you’re going to stay here whether you want to or not.

 I’m no ordinary fairy.
-I rule over the summer, and I love you.
+I rule over

 So come with me.
 I’ll give you fairies as servants,